Why is my lawn drainage problems

 Frequently Asked Questions

-How do I know if my lawn has poor drainage?
+How do I know if I have a lawn drainage problem?

-Signs of poor lawn drainage include standing water, soggy soil, the growth of moss or weeds, and excessive mud or puddles after rainfall.
+Signs of poor drainage include standing water, soggy soil, and patchy grass growth.

 Connect with certified professionals in your area